How can I apply for asylum in Portugal?

 Step 2.
 Identification

-Once you express your intention to apply for international protection to the Immigration and Borders Service (SEF) or any other police authority mentioned above, you will be registered by SEF through a process called identification.
+Once you express your intention to apply for international protection to the Agency for Integration, Migration and Asylum (AIMA) or any other police authority mentioned above, you will be registered by AIMA through a process called identification.

 During Identification: